Lemniscate-2525/30_Days_of_ML/Day25_Temporal_PGN_to_Spatial_FEN_Transformer/README.md

 **Small $d_{\text{model}}$ information bottleneck :** With $d_{\text{model}} = 64$ and 8 heads, each head has only $d_k = 8$ dimensions.
 This is extremely compressed but full-scale Transformers use $d_{\text{model}} = 512$ or $768$.
 The model is VRAM-constrained to small representations thus limiting the complexity of patterns it can encode.

-**Positional encoding coverage :** The sinusoidal PE is precomputed up to `MAX_SEQ_LEN = 150`.
+**Positional encoding coverage :** The sinusoidal PE is precomputed up to `max_seq_len = 150`.
 Any PGN sequence exceeding 150 characters will have its excess tokens assigned the PE for position 150 which may lead to collisions in positional encoding for different tokens.
 This is a hard failure mode for long games.

 ---